Logo

 The Andy Warhol Foundation released its 20th Anniversary Annual Report as a three-volume set in 2007: Vol.

-Andy Warhol founded Interview magazine, a stage for celebrities he "endorsed" and a business staffed by his friends.
+Andy Warhol founded Interview, a stage for celebrities he "endorsed" and a business staffed by his friends.

-Andy Warhol appeared as himself in the film Cocaine Cowboys and in the film Tootsie.
+Andy Warhol appeared in the films Dynamite Chicken, The Driver's Seat, Cocaine Cowboys and Tootsie.

 Andy Warhol is one of main characters of the 2012 British television show Noel Fielding's Luxury Comedy.